nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 We also need a clear idea of the problem we are solving (or creating, for that matter), because, again, with no goal, we will feel either bored or anxious, unless we are Zen masters.
 According to Csikszentmihalyi, “the reason it is possible to achieve such complete involvement in a flow experience is that goals are usually clear, and feedback immediate.”

+Which leads us to the next condition...

 4. **Feedback**

 As stated above, immediate feedback is an essential element of enjoyment as it informs, and enables us to continue, our actions.
 According to Csikszentmihalyi:

 > The kind of feedback we work toward is in and of itself often unimportant...
 What makes this information valuable is the symbolic message it contains: that I have succeeded in my goal.

+We need something or someone to let us know we are on (or off) track.

 5. **Concentration on the Task at Hand**